wzhou7/fastPSM/README.md

 # How to Install This Package?

-To use this package, you will need the devtools library to install it from github.
+To use this package, you will need the devtools library to install it from github:
-When this repository is set as private, after setting up your credentials in RStudio, install this package as follows:

 ```
-library(gitcreds)
 library(devtools)
 install_github("wzhou7/fastPSM") # install package from Github
 ```